Howard Mackie

 Howard Mackie (born January 22, 1958) is an American comic book editor and writer.
 He has worked almost exclusively for Marvel Comics and is best known as the co-creator of the Danny Ketch version of the Ghost Rider character.

 Early life

-Mackie grew up in Cypress Hills, Brooklyn, mostly raised by his mother, as his father had died when he was seven.
+Mackie grew up in Cypress Hills, Brooklyn, mostly raised by his mother, as his father died when he was seven.

 Career

 Editor

 Mackie started his career in comics in 1984 as an assistant editor for Mark Gruenwald.
 Early in Mackie's career, a running gag in Gruenwald's columns was that Mackie was a mysterious figure whose face no one at Marvel had ever seen.
 Promoted in early 1987 to Managing Editor of Special Projects, Mackie then oversaw Marvel's "New Universe" line.

 Writer

 Mackie first gained attention as a writer in 1990, when he and artist Javier Saltares launched a new Ghost Rider series for Marvel, revamping the character and introducing a new host, Danny Ketch.
 Mackie wrote Ghost Rider until issue #69 (Jan.
 1996).
 He authored two Ghost Rider/Wolverine/Punisher team-up one-shots, Hearts of Darkness (1991) and its sequel The Dark Design (1994).

-In 1992, Mackie became the regular writer of Web of Spider-Man with #85.
+Mackie became the writer of Web of Spider-Man with #84 (Jan.
+1992).
 He would remain on various Spider-Man titles through the Clone Saga.
 In January 1999, Mackie became the writer of both The Amazing Spider-Man and the Peter Parker: Spider-Man series when those two titles were relaunched with new first issues.
 Mackie left the Spider-Man franchise with The Amazing Spider-Man vol. 2, #29 (May 2001).

 Mackie's work on the X-Men line included writing the spin-off title X-Factor from #115–149 (1995–1998) as well as its successor title Mutant X (1998–2001).
 He wrote several mini-series featuring Gambit, Wolverine, and Rogue.
+Mackie also wrote The Brotherhood under the guise of Writer X. The series ran for nine issues from 2001–2002.

 In late 2009, Mackie teamed with Tom DeFalco to write the six issue miniseries Spider-Man: Clone Saga, whose story was based on Mackie's original notes for the 1990s crossover.
 It was later collected in the trade paperback Spider-Man: The Real Clone Saga.

-Mackie wrote The Ravagers series for DC Comics in 2012 as part of the "Second Wave" of The New 52.
+Mackie wrote The Ravagers series for DC Comics in 2012 as part of the "Second Wave" of The New 52, DC's 2011 reboot of its entire line of monthly comics, and the continuity in which those books were set.